bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

 because it requires you to compute mean and variance assuming you are doing a forward pass, making it impossible to invert.
 Batch norm on the other hand doesn't really have this problem because after the network is trained, you have a *static* mean and variance during generation.
-However, during training depending on your batch size and dataset, you can have pretty wild swings in the mini-batch statistics, which intuitively seems like it might have problems when you try to invert.
+However during training, depending on your batch size and dataset, you can have pretty wild swings in the mini-batch statistics, which intuitively seems like it might have problems when you try to invert.